prjblk/nessus-database-export/README.md

 Processing: REDACTED
 Inserting scan run: 87
 ```

 Once the export is completed you can run whatever queries you want. e.g.:

 <img src="https://i.imgur.com/fehc7j3.png">

-### TODO
+## TODO and NOTES
-* Check API output for compliance scans and add code to pull in compliance scans
-* Use trash flag to not pull in scans in the trash
+* TODO: Add flag to only retrieve latest scan
+* TODO: Possibly build more samples if there's interest?
+* NOTE: Compliance scans are experimental, try it and let me know if it works?